 Started in 1994, Sónar is renowned for its unique format and musical programming that showcases the latest trends in dance and electronic music as well as those artists pushing the limits of musical expression.
 Since 2002, Sónar has held events in 65 cities across the globe, and currently celebrates annual editions in Barcelona, Bogotá, Buenos Aires, Hong Kong, Istanbul, Reykjavik, and Mexico City.

-A collaborative effort by Anthony Romano and Andrew Siconolfi
+A collaborative effort by A. Romano and A. Siconolfi

 **Photos courtesy of Avant Gardner taken by Chris Lavado